morbidick/node-rittal_pdu/README.md

     * `power_consumption` output off all 6 plugs in Watt
     * `high_alarm` and `low_alarm` are the alarms in Amper (15 and 0 to deactivate)

-## getSocket(options, callback)
+## .setSocket(options, callback)

 Sets the plug states and additional parameters.
-  * options might look like the following object and contain none or all of the parameters:
+  * options might look like the following object and contains none or all of the following parameters:

     ````json
     {